PantalonOrange/CGI-Serviceprogram/README.md

 ## Pocedures within the serviceprogram

 1. getHTTPInput:
-Reads the stream and fill in the neccessary variables like "REQUEST_METHOD" and so on.
+Reads the stream and fill in the neccessary variables like "REQUEST_METHOD" and so on.<br>
 These values are written to the "INPUTPARMDS" variable.

 2. writeHTTPOut: